-This is Part I of a two-part series.
-Part II is Countering the Parasite Guild via Gottfried Feder’s Abolition of Interest Slavery.
-The currencies of most of the developing nations are being routed.
+The currencies of most developing nations are routed with regularity.
 I have an overall theory about why this happens.
 They are set ups.
 There is literally a parasite cabal, or guild, that promotes and exploits these situations.
 Take for example Argentina, where the guild is adept at promoting a government that employs poor economic principles.

-In the developed countries, this debt is then dumped for a profit on central banks and national treasuries run by other guild members.
-Mysteriously, the debt of bankrupt countries — like Italy, Spain and even Greece — enjoy massive rallies.
+In developed countries, this debt is then dumped for a profit on central banks and national treasuries run by other guild members.
+Mysteriously, the debt of defacto bankrupt countries — like Italy, Spain, Greece and the United States — enjoy massive rallies.
+This is happening today as a result of Covid-19 money printing and bond purchases by central banks.
 In this phase, the guild registers huge gains and the foil is dug an even deeper grave.

 After Argentina wrecked itself under a mountain of debt, Singer accumulated defaulted Argentine debt on the cheap.
 He then took Argentina to court to collect.
-The (((lap-dog judges))) that preside over the case are members of the “New York courts,” a branch of the same cabal.
-This is the model for the coming rash of sovereign defaults and vulture attacks.
+The (((lap-dog judges))) that preside over the case are members of the “New York courts,” a branch of the same Cabal.
+This is the model for the coming rash of sovereign defaults and vulture attacks once the Covid-19 inflationary bubble bursts the bond markets, which are almost fully addicted to central bank heroin.
 This can only be characterized as a debt-slave war.

 Incidentally, as soon as Argentina defaulted on its debt in 2001, foreign capital soon was lending large sums to it at a relatively low interest rate.
-With the country approaching yet another default, rates are climbing higher.
+This is happening today in heavily indebted countries like Greece, Spain and Italy.
+Once countries approach yet another default, rates will skyrocket.

-After Argentina defaulted on its debt in 2002, NML Capital, a unit of Elliott’s, refused to accept its offer to pay less than 30 cents on the dollar on debts that originally amounted to over $182 million.
-Elliott’s assess the debt at $2.3 billion.
+After Argentina defaulted on its debt in 2002, NML Capital, a unit of Singer‘s, refused to accept its offer to pay less than 30 cents on the dollar on debts that originally amounted to over $182 million.
+Singer assess the debt at $2.3 billion.

 In early October 2012, NML arranged for the seizure of an Argentinian naval vessel in Ghana, the ARA Libertad, in an effort to strong arm Argentina into paying its debt.
 Argentina, however, refused to pay and shortly thereafter regained control of the ship and removed it from Ghanaian waters.